APIs & Integration Strategy

 References

-[1] Microservices – http://www.martinfowler.com/articles/microservices.html
+[1] Microservices – https://www.martinfowler.com/articles/microservices.html

-[2] Apache Camel – http://camel.apache.org/
+[2] Apache Camel – https://camel.apache.org/

-[3] PaaS Comparator – https://paasfinder.org/compare
+[3] PaaS Comparator – https://paasfinder.org/filter

-[4] Twelve Factor App – https://12factor.net/
+[4] Twelve-Factor App – https://12factor.net/

-[5] Sensedia API Management Platform- http://sensedia.com/api-management-platform/
+[5] Sensedia API Management Platform- https://www.sensedia.com/product/api-management

 [6] API Gateway Pattern – https://www.nginx.com/blog/building-microservices-using-an-api-gateway/